Course Evaluation System

 You can get help by contacting your Department’s Course Evaluation Liaison/Course Scheduler or by e-mail email@example.com.

 The new CES features an updated set of core questions for instructors that were recommended by Faculty Council, piloted in summer of 2022, and updated based on the pilot for fall of 2022.
-You can review those core questions here.
+You can review all core questions here.
 If your course carries a flag/s, students will receive a question/s specific to that flag in their core survey.
 If the course does not carry a flag, students will receive a general skills question.
 In addition, a cross-institutional faculty working group is currently reviewing and refreshing TA evaluation questions.
-These questions will be ready for implementation this fall.
+Please see the TA Question Guide for more information.

 The new system provides several features that are aimed at increasing response rates.
 First, the system is integrated with Canvas and provides pop-ups for students to remind them to complete their evaluations.
 Canvas will also include a static link for navigation to the course evaluations during the evaluation period.
 In addition, the system automatically sends a Canvas Announcement to students and e-mails to remind instructors and students about the evaluation process.
 Finally, the system has features that allow instructors to live monitor response rates, and provides download links and QR codes to aid in course evaluation administration.
 (If you normally post an Announcement about course evaluations, you no longer need to do this – it will be done automatically).

-This fall, the Provost’s Office launched several faculty working groups to review and refresh the supplemental course-level questions that have been available to departments as part of the CES process.
-The refreshed questions will be available to departments in Spring 2023, therefore in the fall, supplemental forms will not be available.
-This one-semester pause on supplemental forms is needed to focus university resources on ensuring a successful campus-wide rollout of the new CES system.
+In fall of 2022, the Provost’s Office launched several faculty working groups to review and refresh the supplemental course-level questions that have been available to departments as part of the CES process.
+The Office of Academic Technology is developing a roadmap for the release of these questions.
+Until the new system is fully implemented, supplemental forms will not be available.
+This pause on supplemental forms is needed to focus university resources on ensuring a successful campus-wide rollout of the new CES system.
 This pause will also provide time to ensure that supplemental questions align with the new CES goals and technical requirements.

 The new system will have a new reporting layout and features.
 Reports will be available using your UT EID, and will include downloadable HTML, PDF, and CSV files.
 For some questions, the new reports use bar graphs instead of tables.